johnmathews/johnmathews.github.io.old/content/articles/bitcoin.md

 5. Bitcoin is impossible to fake.
 6. Bitcoin can be stored and transported more easily than gold. - If you can remember 24 words you can transport all your bitcoin effortlessly where ever you go.

+### Read more

+This [article](http://www.runtogold.com/the-great-bitcoin-bull-market-of-2017/), published a week after I wrote this post, looks at different factors to consider when evaluating bitcoins value.
+It goes into a lot of detail, relative to what I've seen in other articles.